CRYPT FILTER; Advice on Support Mesh

 IMG_8743.jpeg

 What do you think?
 To protect the exposed cement from freeze thaw, I believe I need to fill the pond before winter really sets in.
-If you were in my position, would you use one of the vinyl covered wire meshes, that orange plastic mesh, or would you try to use bolt cutters on the wire mesh I already have?
+If you were in my position, would you use one of the vinyl coated wire meshes, that orange plastic mesh, or would you try to use bolt cutters on the wire mesh I already have?
 Or possibly something else?

 NOTE: Although I obviously don’t want anything to rust, I think a little rust is ok since I am going to do some rebuilding next summer when it’s warmer.
 I only need these materials to hold for this year.